 Many virtual mailbox services market forwarding addresses as “premium addresses”.
 The advantage is that you have more locations to choose from.
 The downside is that mail generally takes longer to arrive (3-5 business days).

-Personally, I don’t receive time-sensitive mail, and it was important for me to have a Dallas address, so this was not a problem for me.
+Personally, I don’t receive time-sensitive mail, and it was important for me to have a Dallas address, so this wasn’t a problem for me.

 3rd-Party Mail Center (Virtual Address Option #2)